Hand-code, low-code, no-code?

 - It is used in more critical business functions as there is more control in the development process.

-- It is quick to develop.
+- It is quick to create and develop.

 - It integrates well with other platforms, e.g. using an API.